LeviusN/Genetic_Algorithm/README.md

 The function copies from the old population into the new population required a number of strings according to their fitness.
 The number of the selected strings depends on the vector Nums as follows:
-Nums=[number of copies of the best string, ... ,
-            number of copies of the i-th best string, ...]
+Nums=[number of copies of the best string, ... ,number of copies of the i-th best string, ...]
 The best string is the string with the lowest value of its objective